-Day 7: Wrangell-St. Elias National Park/Knik Valley This morning, we explore Kennicott, a National Historic Landmark District.
+Day 7: Wrangell-St. Elias National Park/Mat-Su Valley This morning, we explore Kennicott, a National Historic Landmark District.
 Established in 1903, Kennicott was once a bustling mining camp, that became a ghost town after the ore was depleted in 1938.
 The town is now considered one of the best remaining examples of 20th-century copper mining.
 We see this firsthand on our tour of the 14-story concentration mill and other historic mining buildings.
-This afternoon we board a prop plane for the return flight to Chitina, where we then board a motorcoach for the four-hour drive to our European-style lodge in pristine wilderness just an hour from Anchorage.
-We arrive at our lodge in the early evening where we dine together tonight.
+This afternoon we board a prop plane for the return flight to Chitina, where we then board a motorcoach for the drive to the agricultural community of the Mat-Su Valley and our hotel located on the banks of Lake Lucille.
+Early this evening, we reach our hotel, where we dine tonight.
 B,L,D

 Day 8: Knik Valley/Anchorage/Seward Late this morning we journey by coach to the coastal town of Seward.
 En route, we enjoy a panoramic tour of Anchorage, beginning at Lake Hood, the largest and busiest seaplane base in the world with more than 190 float planes taking off and landing daily.
 We also pass through the city’s historic downtown, featuring Old City Hall; the Wendler Building, a popular women’s-only bar from the 1940s and ’50s; and 4th Avenue Market Place, filled with local artisan shops.
 After time for lunch on our own in this city known for its fresh local salmon, halibut, and snow crab, we continue on to the Alaska Wildlife Conservation Center, a non-profit organization dedicated to providing quality animal care and preserving Alaska’s wildlife.
 With 200 acres of spacious enclosures, the center offers an opportunity to see injured or orphaned bears, moose, elk, wolves, caribou, and more display their natural behavior in a safe environment.
 We then continue on to Seward and our hotel nestled in the Exit Glacier Valley.
 B,D